microsoft/live-share/docs/use/install-live-share-visual-studio.md

 ## Installation

-Before you begin, you'll need to install **Visual Studio 2019** or  **Visual Studio 2017 15.6 or higher** on Windows 7, 8.1, or 10. *However, Visual Studio 15.7+ is recommended as this enables local undo/redo support.*
+Before you begin, you'll need to install **Visual Studio 2019** or  **Visual Studio 2017 15.6 or higher** on Windows 7, 8.1, 10, or 11. *However, Visual Studio 15.7+ is recommended as this enables local undo/redo support.*

 Getting going is simple:

 For Visual Studio 2019
 1. Install any edition of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
-2. Install a [supported workload](../reference/platform-support.md). (e.g. ASP.NET, .NET Core, C++, Python, and/or Node.js)
+2. Install a [supported workload](../reference/platform-support.md#visual-studio), like ASP.NET, .NET Core, C++, Python, or Node.js.
 3. Visual Studio Live Share is installed by default with these workloads.

 For Visual Studio 2017